Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: Numerical Study using VISSIM

 The average run times per time step of simulation for the methods are given in Table \ref{t:run_times}.

 The run times include the time from when the data is received along with the information about the current observation matrix $\m C[k]$ to when an estimate is produced.
-In the case of MHE, this includes Steps 3-7 of Algorithm \ref{algorithm1}.
-For all the KFs it includes the time spent on the prediction and update steps.
-While the computation time of MEH is significantly higher than the KF variants, it is still only a fraction of the second and useful for real-time control.
+While the computation time of MHE is significantly higher than the KF variants, it is still only a fraction of the second and useful for real-time control.
 Moreover, the increased compute time can be justified by the improved estimation performance offered by MHE.